Dmellons/Attendance-Mailer/README.md

 ## To Run

-- run `python ./main.py` from the root directory to generate data
+- run `python ./main.py` from the root directory to generate data.
+Output will be in the `out_data` directory
 - All HTML templates are in the `html` directory
 - ~~run `python mailer.py` from the root directory to send emails~~ <-- Mailer not yet implemented